St Andrew’s Church Chelmsley Wood

 If you have any concerns there are people you can talk to.
 They'll be able to listen; advise and help you to take appropriate action.

-Rev'd Helene is also able to talk to you about safeguarding concerns.
-Her number is 07847 796665.
+Rev'd Andi is also able to talk to you about safeguarding concerns.
+His number is 07967 812943.

 If you prefer to talk to someone who doesn't wear their collar the wrong way round you can speak to Chrisse.
 You can contact her by leaving a message on the Parish Office landline number: 0121 770 1511.